-The Add to List button adds the Server Log configuration to the Server Log Table at the bottom of the screen.
+Use the Add to List button to add the Server Log configuration to the Server Log Table at the bottom of the screen.

 Admin > Memory Logs

 The Memory Log screen contains all system logs in a chronological order that are saved in RAM (Cache).